Voices of the Lifestream: Reception

-Public reception has been generally positive, with Voices of the Lifestream being the most downloaded project created by OverClocked ReMix to date according to a BitTorrent tracker on OC ReMix’s website.
+Public reception has been generally positive, with Voices of the Lifestream being the most downloaded project created by OverClocked ReMix to date according to a BitTorrent tracker on its website.

 Editors of video game music websites, and video game websites in general, have been typically positive in their reviews.
-Kotaku has referred to the project as being "a massive labor of love".
+Kotaku referred to the project as being "a massive labor of love".
 Game Tabs has called the compilation a "masterpiece", expressing surprise at the quality of the compilation, but criticizing the vocals in some of the tracks.
 SquareSound gave the project a 90%, praising the musicianship exhibited by the OC ReMix community and recommending immediate download.
 SquareSound also criticized some of the tracks, feeling that they got "lost" attempting to reinterpret the source material.
 In an advance review, Jayson Napolitano of Music4Games called Voices of the Lifestream "one of the most impressive and encompassing listening experiences in the world of video game music".

-News of the album is not limited to the U.S. Finnish video game magazine Pelit gave the album a score of 5 out of 5 stars, lauding its diverse content but also pointing out a few unnecessary tracks which should have been excluded from the album while it was still in development.
+News of the album is not limited to the United States.
+Finnish video game magazine Pelit gave the album a score of 5 out of 5 stars, lauding its diverse content but also pointing out a few unnecessary tracks which should have been excluded from the album while it was still in development.
 Voices of the Lifestream was nonetheless described as "the most interesting event on the Internet music scene in a long time".

 Two professional video game composers have also given their approval of the compilation.
 Tommy Tallarico, video game composer and co-creator of Video Games Live, praised the album, stating that "OC ReMix has done it again!" and was impressed with the talent from the OCR community.
-Michael Gluck, better known as Piano Squall, has also voiced approval of the compilation, stating "…this is without a doubt the most fantastic project to ever hit the videogame music scene".
+Michael Gluck also voiced approval of the compilation, stating "…this is without a doubt the most fantastic project to ever hit the videogame music scene".